We often recommend products we like. If you buy anything via links on our site, we may earn a small commission.

 First, I’m not saying board games are always social affairs.
 Board games can be played alone, and in fact, some might even argue that games like Mage Knight and Gloomhaven are strictly better as solo games.

 Second, I’m not saying video games can’t be social affairs.
 I’ve played enough multiplayer games—both PvE and PvP—to know that there are tons of player-to-player interactions to be had in video gaming.
 Throw in some Mumble or Discord and you can have a proper gaming party going.

-And I honestly believe that eye contact makes a huge difference when it comes to how quickly and how strongly a group of players can bond, and radically affects the social dynamics of a game played.
+And I honestly believe that eye contact makes a HUGE difference when it comes to player bonding, and it can radically affect the social dynamics of a game.
 It’s not just about being in the same proximity, but literally playing face-to-face.
 I’ve come to appreciate that so much more as I’ve grown older.